-Special Uses, as described under Section 2208, Uses Requiring a Special Use Permit, 1, using regulated substances, shall submit a Spill Control and Countermeasure (SPCC) Plan to the Fire Chief who shall determine whether the plan will prevent, contain, and minimize releases from ordinary or catastrophic events such as spills, floods or fires that may cause large releases of regulated substances.
+Special Uses, as described under Section 2208, Uses Requiring a Special Use Permit, 1, using regulated substances, shall submit a Spill Prevention Control and Countermeasure (SPCC) plan, as defined by the NH Department of Environmental Services (DES).
+Review by a qualified third party may be required.
 It shall include: